Dr Panagiotis Bouzianis

 My name is Panagiotis Bouzianis (Panos), I am a registered and Chartered Counselling Psychologist and a Cognitive Behavioural Therapist.

-I will help you identify what maintains your difficulties, keeping you stuck, but also what drives, strengthens and motivates you.
+Together we will work through difficult experiences, be it in the past or current.
+I will help you identify what caused and what maintains your difficulties, keeping you stuck, but also what drives, strengthens and motivates you.
 I work through a psychoanalytic and a cognitive behavioural model to help address practical problems arising from anxiety and depression but also to identify unconscious patterns of thoughts, emotions and behaviour.

 My special interests include gender and sexuality, relationship ruptures, trauma and resilience, meaning in life, and working with the unconscious.